 On average, the study concluded that the average survival rate for patients in the initial assessment was 476 days.
 But for the patients who had to be taken to the hospital two or more times, this number plummeted to less than 150 days for those suffering from malnutrition, infections and dehydration.

 Monitoring the care that our loved ones receive in a nursing home can be very difficult for families to do, but it can be crucial.
 Those who suspect that their loved one is being mistreated can work with an attorney to address the situation and hold those who may be responsible for the abuse accountable.
-Taking action can also prevent others from being hurt and suffering from preventable illnesses.
+Taking action with the assistance of a nursing home abuse lawyer can also prevent others from being hurt and suffering from preventable illnesses.